3noo/SMS/README.md

 # SMS
-Student Managment System is a GUI Java application for collection user data and storing it in a database.
+Student Managment System is a GUI Java application for collecting data and storing it in a database.

-U can add ,edit and delete user data straight from the application.
+You can add ,edit and delete user data straight from the application.

-Created with Java and MySql.
+Programmed with Java and MySql.

-To run u need to configure the localhost MySql database and just run the code in your IDE.
+To run you need to configure the localhost MySql database and run the code in your IDE.